grncdr/js-pockets/README.md

 var handler = createRequestHandler(app);
 ```

 `pocket.provider` behaves almost exactly like `pocket.value`, but extends the "only-once" behaviour of `.value` to "only-once-per-child".
 If a pocket *provides* a name, it does not *have* that name.
 Instead, it's children have it and the lazily computed value is cached by the specific child that the name was retrieved from.
-If your app will create child pockets in response to a repeated event (e.g. `'request'`) you can use providers to share behaviour across multiple repetitions of that event.
+If your app will create child pockets in response to a repeated event (e.g. `'request'`) you can use providers and nested pockets to share behaviour and isolate data across multiple repetitions of that event.

 ## Using Node-style callback functions